 - Difficulties in integrating new solutions with legacy systems.
 Implementing IIoT in the existing operation ecosystem without losing data or breaking some processes can become a real challenge.

 - Data security issues.
 The risk of cyberattacks is believed to be higher when IIoT solutions become integral to a company’s operations.
 IoT security tools also present additional cost.
-However, with the right approach to these issues, you can always minimize the existing risks.
-At Cogniteq, we can help you with the development of your security strategy based on the ongoing industry situation, its highest standards and your demands.
+However, you can always minimize the risks with the right approach to these issues.
+At Cogniteq, we can help you with the development of your security strategy based on the ongoing industry situation, its highest standards, the peculiarities of your manufacturing process, and your demands.

 FAQ